 Author: Ramona Moore | Macros Inc Coach

 Running has seen a boom this year as we have dealt with gym closures and fitness class cancellations, which has led to people turning to outdoor running as a way to get exercise and relieve stress.
-So for many, this is the first winter season they will experience as a runner.
+So for many, this is will be the first cold season and the first taste of winter running you will experience.
 Or maybe you run seasonally and are not quite sure how to tackle running year-round.
 It may seem intimidating at first, but it is possible to continue your training through the winter and fly into spring a fitter runner!

 Here is what you need to know to continue running through the winter season.